meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-01-journey-mapping-overview.md

 ## Government-wide Experience Lessons Learned

-Our team attempted to incorporate data from each of the layers described above, focusing primarily on the first – qualitative customer data.
+Our team attempted to incorporate data from each of the layers described above, focusing primarily on the first–qualitative customer data.
 Based on our design workshops, focus groups, interviews and surveys to produce these maps, we identified six insights that apply in multiple customer experiences interacting with government, [some elements of which we also discussed in 2018]({{ site.baseurl }}/cx/blog/improving-cx-governmentwide/).

 1. Government services and information are siloed in discrete agencies across the Federal government, and also at the state and local levels, a distinction that is meaningless to an individual trying to address a need.
 This can also make it difficult for people to have a complete picture of what support is available.
 > "When I look for resources online, it’s so overwhelming and information is everywhere.
 I usually just ask people I know that have gone through it." – Dana